ThisisRajiRaj/react-goodreads-simple/CONTRIBUTING.md

 Thank you for considering to contribute!
 Here are some rules of thumb as you go about it.

 ## Folder Structure
-react-goodreads-myshelf is based on ReactJS and was created with create-react-app template.
+react-goodreads-simple is based on ReactJS and was created with create-react-app template.

 It has the following structure under root.